vatesfr/xen-orchestra/docs/continuous_replication.md

 ### Failover process

-In the situation where you need to failover on your destination host, you simply need to start all your VMs on the destination host.
+In the situation where you need to failover to your destination host, you simply need to start all your VMs on the destination host.

-> Note: If you want to start a VM on your destination host without breaking the CR jobs on the other side, you will need to copy and start the copy of your VM.
-This option is available when you try to start your VMs.
+> Note: If you want to start a VM on your destination host without breaking the CR jobs on the other side, you will need to make a copy of the VM and start the copy.
+Otherwise, you will be asked if you would like to force start the VMs.

 ![](./assets/force-start.jpg)